You have picked the right outfit, practiced your answers, and readied yourself to negotiate.

 Habits don’t happen immediately (experts say it takes 60 days to make it a habit) so be patient with yourself.
 Repetition is the answer!

-Try to compare it to something else in the past that you have done that was as big and important feeling.
+Or, compare it to something else in the past that you have done that felt as big and important.
 Remind yourself that this will not be the first or the last opportunity of this kind that you encounter.

 Ask questions when you schedule the interview (how many interviewers, names and titles of the interviewers, for example), and then research to learn all you can to feel more prepared.

-On your way to the interview or as you sit in the waiting room, listen to music that is calming for you (use only one earbud in the waiting room).
+On your way to the interview, listen to music that is calming for you.
+As you sit in the waiting room, listen to that music or to a smartphone app like Calm, but use only one earbud in the waiting room before the interview.

 Squeeze a group of muscles, hold for a few seconds and then relax the muscles as much as possible.
 This can relieve the tense feeling and is particularly effective when combined with deep breathing and visual imagery.